IAMColumbia/gp1finalgame-JSchoppe/README.md

 ## UML Analysis
 ### Combat Units
-The combat units have a good foundation in being MonoBehaviour independent, they largely act as state containers and it could be argued that the movement based methods should be asbtracted away (ie `RefreshMoveOptions()`).
+The combat units have a good foundation in being MonoBehaviour independent, they largely act as state containers and it could be argued that the movement based methods should be abstracted away (ie `RefreshMoveOptions()`).
 It is questionable whether the tile actor base class is neccasary.
 I placed this base class in place under the circumstance than a non-unit tile entity might be added later.
 The `SpriteChainRenderer` is a class that admittedly contains a lot of implementation that is engine specific when it doesn't need to be.
 Although a core class may not be appropriate,